-- ✓ Evidence of the ownership of the new company in order to prove that it is not a new branch subsidiary or joint venture of an existing company. - Companies Receiving Substantive Support: - ✓ Location of company. - ✓ The needs analysis for the support. - ✓ A statement showing the type of support received. - ✓ Time sheets for each element of support received and supported by diary entries. - ✓ If the support has been given in cash, actual defrayal will be required.
-Evidence will need to be provided which will link the cash received to a payment within the period of the claim for support. - Number of Marketing Initiatives: - ✓ The needs analysis for the intervention and the type of activity undertaken. - Number Entering Self Employment: - ✓ Names and addresses of beneficiaries, copies of business stationary, utility bills, and any business plan. - A declaration from the beneficiary explaining how the intervention has directly resulted in the output. - Brownfield Land Reclaimed: - ✓ Location of site - Evidence that the land is not of potential economic use without the support. - ✓ A surveyor's report, which identifies the actions, required to bring the site up to an acceptable standard. - Evidence to show that there is a potential economic use for the site if it was to be decontaminated. - Jobs Created: - ✓ Location of job, address of employee and national insurance number. - ✓ Job description and recruitment advertising. - ✓ Employment dates and hours worked. - Safeguarded Jobs: - ✓ Location of job, address of employee and national insurance number. - ✓ Evidence of the potential threat to the position due to redundancy or other reason.
+- ✓ Time sheets for each element of support received and supported by diary entries. - ✓ If the support has been given in cash, actual defrayal will be required.
+Evidence will need to be provided which will link the cash received to a payment within the period of the claim for support.

+Number of Marketing Initiatives:

+✓ The needs analysis for the intervention and the type of activity undertaken.

+Number Entering Self Employment:

+- ✓ Names and addresses of beneficiaries, copies of business stationary, utility bills, and any business plan. - ✓ A declaration from the beneficiary explaining how the intervention has directly resulted in the output.

+Brownfield Land Reclaimed:

+- ✓ Location of site - ✓ Evidence that the land is not of potential economic use without the support. - ✓ A surveyor's report, which identifies the actions, required to bring the site up to an acceptable standard. - ✓ Evidence to show that there is a potential economic use for the site if it was to be decontaminated.

+Jobs Created:

+- ✓ Location of job, address of employee and national insurance number. - ✓ Job description and recruitment advertising. - ✓ Employment dates and hours worked.

+• Safeguarded Jobs:

+- ✓ Location of job, address of employee and national insurance number. - ✓ Evidence of the potential threat to the position due to redundancy or other reason.
 This could be in the form of letters to the employee, management discussion minutes, formal announcements etc. - 10.3 If the funder does not automatically specify what supporting evidence is required then a request should be made as to the required documentary form before the commencement of the project.

-13.0 Post Completion of a Project
+14.0 Post Completion of a Project

-13.1.
-Any final audited statement of grant expenditure required by the external funder should be submitted by the due date together with any "end of project" report required.
+- 14.1.
+Any final audited statement of grant expenditure required by the external funder should be submitted by the due date together with any "end of project" report required. - 14.2.
+Records should be retained as set out in the funder's requirements or in accordance with statute where this exceeds the funder's requirements. - 14.3.
+Funder's output conditions should continue to be monitored to ensure that any breaches are identified in a timely manner and appropriate action should be taken to ensure that external funding repayments are minimised.

-- 13.2.
-Records should be retained as set out in the funder's requirements or in accordance with statute where this exceeds the funder's requirements. - 13.3.
-Funder's output conditions should continue to be monitored to ensure that any breaches are identified in a timely manner and appropriate action should be taken to ensure that external funding repayments are minimised. - 13.4.
-Before disposing of any assets either fully or partially financed from external funding, any relevant conditions should be identified and considered. - 13.5.
-Where appropriate the approved exit strategy should be followed. - 13.6.
-Where a grant has been provided to a third party a summary of what has been achieved by the project, its outcomes and expenditure evidence of the whole project should be reviewed to ensure the grant has achieved its original aims.
+- 14.4.
+Before disposing of any assets either fully or partially financed from external funding, any relevant conditions should be identified and considered. - 14.5.
+Where appropriate the approved exit strategy should be followed. - 14.6.
+Where a grant has been provided to a third party a summary of what has been achieved by the project, its outcomes and expenditure evidence of the whole project should be reviewed to ensure the grant has achieved its original aims

-14.0 Summary/Conclusion
+15.0 Summary/Conclusion